Related tools

 - Compress WebM assets for web or app delivery.

-- Reduce WebM file size for email or messaging by converting to smaller MP4.
+- Reduce WebM file size for email or messaging with a smaller MP4.

 Best practices

-- Use a moderate target size or quality so the video stays sharp while shrinking file size.
+- Use moderate quality so the video stays sharp while shrinking file size.

 - All processing runs in your browser—your video never leaves your device.